acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 stress2much   0/1     CrashLoopBackOff    1          20s
 ```

 The `stress2much` Pod was OOM (out of memory) killed.
 We can see this in the `STATUS` field.
 Another way to find out why a Pod was killed is by checking its status.
-Output at the Pod's yaml definition:
+Output at the Pod's YAML definition:

 ```bash
 kubectl get pod stress2much --namespace <yourname>-quota-lab